rune/rune/docs/docs/playtesting/best-practices.md

 One of the amazing things about Dusk is that there’s no ads.
 Leave out any ads, branding and links from your game to keep the focus on the gameplay experience 🧘

-### Avoid Using Cookies, `localStorage` or `IndexedDB` {#avoid-using-cookies-localstorage-or-indexeddb}
+### Persist Player Progress Across Game Sessions {#avoid-using-cookies-localstorage-or-indexeddb}

-Players expect any saved progress to persist indefinitely, but iOS/Android may clear cookies and local storage.
-Instead, use the built-in [persistence API](../advanced/persisted-data.md) to save data in a reliable way that automatically syncs it across a user's devices.
+Players enjoy when they make progress in your game across sessions such as unlocking new content or achieving high scores.
+Use Dusk's built-in [persistence API](../advanced/persisted-data.md) to save data in a reliable way that automatically syncs it across a user's devices.
+Avoid using cookies, local stage or IndexedDB as iOS/Android may clear those.

 ### Avoid Loading Bars and Calling `Dusk.initClient()` Prematurely {#avoid-progress-bars-and-calling-duskinitclient-prematurely}